 ESPOL’art is the school in charge of artistic activities.
 It promotes cultural life at the school through activities such as theatre, painting or cinema.

-“Révolte-toi Espol” is a student society which promotes Art of Oratory in association with the “French Federation of Debate”.
-30 active members of “Révolte-toi Espol” are organizing exercises and trainings every week in order to prepare the French Cup and the World Cup.
+“Révolte-toi ESPOL” is a student society which promotes Public speaking and rhetoric in association with the “French Federation of Debate”.
+30 active members of “Révolte-toi ESPOL” are organizing exercises and trainings every week in order to prepare the yearly French Debate Championship and diverse meetings with other universities.

-Open to everyone, “Révolte-toi Espol” endorsed the “FFD” motto: “You are not born a public speaker, you become one”.
+Open to everyone, “Révolte-toi ESPOL” endorses the “FFD” motto: “You are not born a public speaker, you become one”.

 The ESPOL Sports Office is in charge of sport and physical activity.
 Various activities are organised regularly, including jogging, football and skating.
 The BDS ESPOL also works in coordination with other sports offices as well as with the University for the promotion of sport within each institution.
 “Mens Sana in corpore sano” is the motto of BDS ESPOL.

 In June 2015, ESPOL celebrated its first graduating year.
-In May 2015 these “future alumni” took the initiative of creating an Alumni Association “Alumni ESPOL”, which they inaugurated at the end of year academic gala.
+In May 2015 these “future alumni” took the initiative of creating an Alumni Association, “Alumni ESPOL”, which now holds an annual end of the year academic gala.
 Alumni ESPOL aims to network former ESPOL students and especially to maintain their links with the school.
-These first ESPOL graduates remain strongly attached to their school and care about its future.
+We want our ESPOL graduates to remain strongly attached to their school and to care about its future.

 Contact : firstname.lastname@example.org